scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ### Relationship to Existing Protocols
 SCION is an inter-domain network architecture and as such its data plane does not interfere with intra-domain forwarding.
 This corresponds to the practice today where ASes use an intra-domain protocol of their choice (i.e., OSPF, IS-IS, MPLS, ...).
+For example, in some of the early deployments, intra-AS SCION packets are encapsulated into an IP/UDP datagram, reusing the network's existing IGP.
 SCION therefore re-uses the intra-domain network fabric to provide connectivity among its infrastructure services, border routers, and end hosts, minimising changes to the internal infrastructure.